-That’s why we’ve been hard at work on a new FHWA guide, the Crosswalk Marking Effectiveness Guide, that draws attention to the effects of crosswalk design.
-The findings in this guide are informed by field research that includes 1,200 unique crossings demonstrating that crosswalk markings matter for safety.
+That’s why we’ve been hard at work on a new FHWA guide, the Crosswalk Marking Selection Guide, that draws attention to the effects of crosswalk design.
+The findings in this guide are informed by field research that includes 1,200 unique crossing attempts demonstrating that crosswalk markings matter for safety.
 Read on to learn how we conducted this analysis and what our research revealed.

 The Question Isn’t Whether to Mark-It’s How

-To understand the purpose of the upcoming FHWA guide, it’s helpful to first understand what this guide won’t be.
-This FHWA guide won’t cover whether and where to mark a crosswalk.
+To understand the purpose of the FHWA guide, it’s helpful to first understand what this guide isn’t.
+This FHWA guide doesn’t cover whether and where to mark a crosswalk.
 (Practitioners with this question might turn to the MUTCD, or to the FHWA’s Guide for Improving Pedestrian Safety at Uncontrolled Crossing Locations.)
 Instead, this guide advises on elements like marking designs and use of materials to be considered after the decision has already been made to mark a crosswalk.